NexPlayer/Android-SDK/advanced.md

 The status of the operation.
 This is zero in the case of success, or a non-zero NexPlayer™ error code in the case of failure.

-> **Note** This only indicates the success or failure ofstartingthe operation.
+> **Note** This only indicates the success or failure of starting the operation.
 Even if this reports success, the operation may still fail later, asynchronously, in which case the application is notified in `onAsyncCmdComplete`.

-#### native int start (int msec,boolean pauseAfterReady)
+#### native int start (int msec, boolean pauseAfterReady)

 Starts playing media from the specified timestamp.